dprojects/getDimensions/Demo/README.md

 ## Demo003_multi

-This demo example shows how to use `Draft :: Clone` and `Part :: Mirroring` features with `Body` containing dowels, pilot holes and countersinks with `c - report type`.
-In other words, how to use whole `Body` as the furniture part.
+This demo example shows how to create custom furniture element with dowels, pilot holes and countersinks and use it to create furniture.
+This demo use such FreeCAD features as: `Draft :: Clone` and `Part :: Mirroring` on whole `Body`.
+So, You can see how to use whole `Body` as the furniture part.

 |   |   |
 |---|---|